 Billions of transactional records can be reduced into a manageable set of rules of type occurrence A leads to B happening (A=>B).
 No records are skipped, no data is set aside due to time restrictions.

-Companies can then for customers who already acquired A but not yet B, in short, they have the power to reorganize their value propositions based on the tacit rules that buyers use while shopping.
+Companies can then identify precursor products to which they apply aggressive pricing strategies, create product or service bundles, promote targeted offers for customers who already acquired A but not yet B, in short, they have the power to reorganize their value propositions based on the tacit rules that buyers use while shopping.
 This sort of principle helped massive loyalty programs get going and it is still a driving force that is pushing them along (if you want to expand on customer-driven promotional portfolios, read this insight).

 Humans have a limited cognitive window that makes us effective while dealing with single-digit numbers of items, but rather useless when addressing thousands or even millions of individual cases.
 Additionality, human cognition is limited by the hypothesis we are creative enough to formulate.